Updated November 27, 2024

 Vail, as the owner of Heavenly, Kirkwood, and Northstar, offers a special Epic Pass for Tahoe-specific skier—the Tahoe Local Pass—in addition to its no-blackout full-throttle Epic Pass.
 The Tahoe Local Epic Pass saves skiers about $400 from the $900 full Epic Pass and grants access to the three Vail-owned Tahoe resorts minus some select blackout dates around the holidays.

-The full Epic Pass, priced less than $900 remains quite a value for skiers who can use it enough.
+The full Epic Pass, priced at $1,100, remains quite a value for skiers who can use it enough.
 Skiers who prefer Northstar, Kirkwood and Heavenly will get incredible value here, but it's probably best to try and dodge those peak crowds as even more people are going to hold Epic Passes at this price.

 In addition, skiers get five total days at other mainline Vail-owned mountains: Vail, Breckenridge, Beaver Creek, Keystone, Crested Butte and Park City.
 There is no access to Whistler-Blackcomb.